 The HSC Storage Servers support a unique utility that allows them to maximize tape drive performance and to back up or restore a disk at very high speed.
 Because this Local Backup and Restore utility does not involve the host CPUs, it is possible to perform backup with virtually no effect on the other operations of the cluster.
 Similarly, the backup operation is not hindered by the timesharing activities of the CPUs.
-Throughout the Local Backup operation, your data is protected by the outstanding data integrity features of the GCR tape formatter, as described in the next section of this brochure.
+Throughout the Local Backup operation, your data is protected by the outstanding data integrity features of the GCR tape formatter, as described on the facing page.

-The TA78 and TA81 tape subsystems also support all standard VMS tape utilities but these programs are run under host CPU control.
-When host-based tape utilities are run, the CPUs use the HSC Server as an intelligent controller.
-A combination of factors can help you achieve significantly faster performance with the TA drives than with their TU counterparts.
-Several VMS switches can also be used to optimize the performance of VMS Backup without compromising data integrity, when operating at 6250 bpi density (GCR mode).
-The settings used to generate the performance graph included Buffer = 5/NOCRC/Block Size = 16 Kbytes.
+The TA79 and TA81 tape subsystems also support all standard VMS tape utilities but these programs are run under host CPU control.
+When host-based tape utilities are run, the CPUs use the HSC50 Server as an intelligent controller.
+Several VMS switches can also be used to optimize the performance of VMS Backup without compromising data integrity, when operating at 6250 bits per inch density (GCR mode).
+The settings used to generate the performance graph included Buffer = 5/NOCRC/Block Size = 16 kilobytes.

 In Local Backup, a physical copy of a disk is written to tape.
 The copy is a block-for-block transfer with no data compaction or file reorganization.
-Local Backup and Restore runs on the HSC Server, with no involvement of the host CPUs, and can access any disk and tape drives on the same HSC Server.
-The utility program is extremely fast and can back up an RA81 disk in 15 to 20 minutes using a TA78 tape subsystem.
+Local Backup and Restore runs on either HSC Server, with no involvement of the host CPUs, and can access any disk and tape drives on the same HSC Server.
+The utility program is extremely fast and can back up an RA81 disk in 15 to 25 minutes using a TA79 tape subsystem.
 The chart depicting backup performance shows the impact of the Local Backup utility.

 For optimum performance, two tape drives can be used.
-This arrangement allows the HSC Server to run backup continuously-writing to one tape drive while rewinding the other-so that no operating time is lost for rewind or reel changing.
+This arrangement allows the HSC Server to run backup continuously - writing to one tape drive while rewinding the other - so that no operating time is lost for rewind or reel changing.

 During the local backup operation, the disk and tape drives involved in the data transfer are under HSC control and are unavailable to the host CPU.
 However, any other disk and tape drives on that HSC are unaffected and are fully available to the CPU.
 Therefore, most of the cluster's operation can continue while backup is taking place.
-If the disk being backed up is a member of a shadow set, then full cluster operation can continue, using the other member of the shadow set.
-The Local Restore utility reverses the the entire operation, copying data block-by-block from the tape subsystem to a disk subsystem.
+To eliminate even this minor effect, you can use Local Backup in conjunction with VMS Shadowing.
+Full cluster operation can continue with one member of a shadow set while Local Backup uses a second member.
+The Local Restore utility reverses the entire operation, copying data block-by-block from the tape subsystem to a disk subsystem.